capitalisttofu/stock-market-streaming-app/backend/README.md

 the injector waits the time difference between the previous and current event before sending the current event.

-The preprocessing step involves mapping the timestamps of the events to a more appropriate time format to process the events in PyFlink using the current time rather than relying on a watermark.
+The preprocessing step involves mapping the timestamps of the events to a more appropriate time format to process the events in PyFlink using the current time rather than relying on watermarks.
 The new timestamp is calculated as follows:
 `datapoint_new_timestamp` = `script_start_timestamp` (`NOW_DATE` - `datapoint_timestamp`)
 where `script_start_timestamp` is the time whenever the `csv-to-raw-trade-stream` process began.